 Kirsten Wind Tunnel

-The F. K. Kirsten Wind Tunnel (KWT) is a subsonic wind tunnel located on the central Seattle campus of the University of Washington.
-Built in 1936, it operates as an auxiliary enterprise, led by a business manager / electrical engineer and an operations manager as well as a crew of undergraduate students who, while studying aerospace engineering and related disciplines at the University of Washington, gain practical wind tunnel experience by operating the KWT and running tests.
-KWT personnel can also support commercial tests utilizing other UW AER Labs facilities and equipment.
+The Kirsten Wind Tunnel is a subsonic wind tunnel located on the central Seattle campus of the University of Washington.
+Built in 1936, it operates as an auxiliary enterprise led by a staff engineer/manager as well as a crew of undergraduate employees who gain practical experience by running tests.

-The wind tunnel was conceived as the University of Washington Aeronautical Lab (UWAL) and was later named the Kirsten Wind Tunnel to honor its originator and founder Professor F. K. Kirsten.
+The wind tunnel was conceived as the University of Washington Aeronautical Lab (UWAL) and was later named the Kirsten Aeronautical Laboratory to honor Professor F. K. Kirsten.
 It was operated historically by the organization known as the University of Washington Aeronautical Lab (UWAL).
 With the integration of all William E. Boeing Department’s research and education laboratories into the University of Washington Aerospace Engineering Research Laboratories (UW AER Labs) organization, the Kirsten Wind Tunnel (KWT) name for the wind tunnel was selected to replace the UWAL designation in late 2015 and is now used as the only name for the wind tunnel and its operations.

 Most wind tunnel tests at KWT are virtual partnerships with people from multiple end-customer locations, consultants, model manufacturers, government agencies, and KWT's staff working together.
 To the right is a brief video outlining one of the most enduring of such partnerships.